sandipsubba/ActiveDirectoryLabProject/README.md

 To test the interactive utility script under realistic constraints, the domain's Account Lockout Policy baseline was temporarily tightened to enforce a strict lockout threshold of 2 invalid logon attempts.
 - <b>State Detection:</b> The user account "andrew.perez" was intentionally locked out via a Windows 11 workstation (shown on the right virtual machine).
 The remediation script executed on the Domain Controller (shown on the left virtual machine) dynamically queried Active Directory, flagging the boolean state with an automated Red alert (Locked Out: True).
-- <b>Remediation and Compliance:</b> Option "1" was selected to instantly clear up the account's lockout status in Active Directory, updating the terminal status to a compliant Green (Locked Out: False).
+- <b>Remediation and Compliance:</b> Option "1" was selected to instantly unlock the account's lockout status in Active Directory, updating the terminal status to a compliant Green (Locked Out: False).
 Subsequently, option 2 was initiated to reset the account's credential to a temporary default (Password0).
 - <b>Security Enforcement:</b> Because the script natively utilizes the `-ChangePasswordAtLogon $true` parameter within the `Set-ADUser` cmdlet, it enforces strict credential hygiene.
 Clicking "OK" on the client workstation instantly triggered a mandatory corporate password change dialog before allowing network authentication.

 <img width="2560" height="1440" alt="Screenshot 2026-06-28 193631" src="https://github.com/user-attachments/assets/668a9d37-cecf-4cc7-9fda-cf4a8e2c5745" />